Tales of Hansik Ep5: Juk

-For thousands of years, Korean tables have been set with bap and banchan.
-Arirang TV's "Tales of Hansik" introduces the secrets of Korean cuisine, now attracting global attention as healthy slow food.
+Korean tables have been set with rice and side dishes for thousands of years.
+On Arirang TV's "Tales of Hansik," we introduce the secrets of Korean cuisine, now attracting global attention as healthy slow food.

 In the "Juk" episode of Tales of Hansik, we learn about juk, or Korean-style porridge, the first food to be made from grains in Korea.
 We discover their types, their history, the benefits of juk, and the ways in which juk is served.

 Along with bap, juk is considered a staple food in Korea.
 The 200 kinds of juk that are served today are all derived from white juk, which is a simple alternative for breakfast and the easiest juk to make.